openannotation/annotator/doc/upgrading.rst

 Auth plugin
 ~~~~~~~~~~~

-The auth plugin, which in 1.2 retrieves an authentication token from an API
+The auth plugin, which in 1.2 retrieved an authentication token from an API
-endpoint and sets up the Store plugin, is not yet available in 2.0.
+endpoint and set up the Store plugin, is not available for 2.0.
+See the
+documentation for the :func:`annotator.storage.http` module for configuring
+the request headers directly according to your needs.